 The articles of the Corporation provide for a minimum of 3 and a maximum of 15 directors and the Board of Directors is empowered to determine the number of directors from time to time.
-The Board currently consists of 8 members and at the Board meeting held on August 29, 2018 the Board determined that the number of directors to be elected at this Meeting would be 7.
+The Board currently consists of 7 members and at the Board meeting held on November 27, 2019 the Board determined that the number of directors to be elected at this Meeting remain at 7.